McFlurinivas/socieful/README.md

     </td>
   </tr>
 </table>

 <p>We understand that while many are aware of existing support platforms for harassment victims, SOCIEFUL stands out in this crucial space.
 With a user-centric design, SOCIEFUL harnesses the power of AI to offer personalized support that goes beyond generic advice.
-Our platform offers:
+Our platform offers:</p>

 - **Immediate Assistance**: Our AI-driven chatbot is available 24/7, providing real-time support and guidance, which is crucial during times when immediate help is needed.
 - **Professional Counseling**: Access to qualified counsellors for one-on-one sessions offers a level of professional care that many platforms don't provide.